 1968 – 1969

 In 1969, the team abandoned the previous logo in favor of something far more contemporary.
-It unveiled their first logo with a recognizable “Bullets” wordmark.
+It unveiled its first logo with a recognizable “Bullets” wordmark.
 Double “l” looked like a pair of hands stretching to the orange basketball.
 The team name was written in bright orange as well.
 The blue-scripted “Baltimore” wordmark was moved to the upper left corner of the logo.

 1969 – 1971